infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 ```

 2. Generate a new app:
-   Navigate to the apps/ directory and run the following command to create a new app:
+   Navigate to the `apps/` directory and run the following command to create a new app:

 ```shell
 cd apps
 npx ignite-cli new mobile
 ```

-We suggest the following answers to the prompts:
+We recommned the following answers to the CLI prompts:

 ```
 📝 Do you want to use Expo?: Expo - Recommended for almost all apps [Default]